oliverius/logo/docs/part9.markdown

 ---
 # Your wish is my command (or my procedure)

-In the previous part we refactored the code for the tokenizer so now we can accept that the brackets are "touching" another tokens like in `repeat 4 [fd 60 rt 90]`.
+In the previous part we refactored the code for the tokenizer so now we can accept that the brackets can "touch" another tokens like in `repeat 4 [fd 60 rt 90]`.
 In this part we are going to be able to create a procedure and call it as many times as we want, for example: (TODO REF to index.md)

 ```
 to square :side